-- Four children at a time on the large swing. - The sidewalk by the classroom windows is out of bounds. - · Please stay off grass while it is still growing. - · One child on the slide at a time. - No walking up the slide (redirect to the climbing ramp). - One child on the monkey bars at a time. - No sitting on top of the monkey bars and on top of the closed, round slide. - · No use of personal scooters/bikes during the school day.
+- Four children at a time on the large swing. - The sidewalk by the classroom windows is out of bounds. - · One child on the slide at a time. - No walking up the slide (redirect to the climbing ramp). - One child on the monkey bars at a time. - No sitting on top of the monkey bars and on top of the closed, round slide. - No use of personal scooters/bikes during the school day.